nih-cfde/published-documentation/docs/about/portalguide.md

 ---

-#### Filter the Anatomy by Assay Type across the Common Fund Chart
+#### Filter the Subjects by Assay and Anatomy across Programs Chart

 ![alt_text](../images/Subjects_by_Assay_Chart.png "Anatomy by Assay Type")

-To filter the anatomy by assay type across the Common Fund chart:
+To filter the Subjects by Assay and Anatomy across Programs chart:

 1. Select the **Assay Type** from the drop-down.
 Options include:
     *   Whole genome sequencing assay